rising3/hadoop-wordcount/README.md

 wordcount
 =========

-HADDOP - wordcount for 1.2.1
+HADOOP - wordcount for 1.2.1